From Single Technician to Multi-Region

 Pink Slips NSW Case Study

-How we scaled from one technician to many
+How we scaled from one technician to six regions

 The Problem

-One calendar showing all technicians = overlapping events, confusion, unusable at scale.
+One calendar showing all technicians = overlapping events, confusion, and an unusable system at scale.

 The Solution